What is the aim of individual practitioner training?

 - Patients and families who feel supported to self-manage feel greater confidence and control over their condition and daily lives.
 In turn this can bring about improvements in mood, functional ability, and perceived quality of life.

-- Read more about what patients think about our self-management tools.
+- Read more about what patients think about our self-management books.

 How is the training delivered?

-- Where applicable to your caseload, you will be supplied with five copies of our unique self-management tools for either stroke, TBI or long-term conditions, to use with patients and families.
+- Where applicable to your caseload, you will be supplied with five copies of our unique self-management books for either stroke, traumatic brain injury, long-term conditions or trauma, to use with patients and families.

-- It is possible to come to the training if you work with a different caseload, for example amputee or falls rehabilitation, as we feel that the principles of self-management support can be universally applied.
+- It is possible to come to the training if you work with a different caseload, for example amputee or falls rehabilitation, as the principles of self-management support can be universally applied.